-- 1) Share the location of the timing lights.
-Confirm that the lights are visible to all contestants. (alternate method for vision impaired) - 2) Before your speech, you will stand in the staging area for one minute of silence. - 3) Explain that timing will begin with the contestant's first definite verbal/nonverbal communication. - 4) Explain the intervals at which the lights will display for each contest. - International: Green at 5 minutes, Yellow at 6 minutes, Red at 7 minutes. - Table Topics: Green at 1 minute, Yellow at 1 minute 30 seconds, Red at 2 minutes. - Humorous: Green at 5 minutes, Yellow at 6 minutes, Red at 7 minutes. - Evaluation: Green at 2 minutes, Yellow at 2 minute 30 seconds, Red at 3 minutes. - 5) Explain the timing requirements which must be met to avoid disqualification. - International: Between 4 minutes 30 seconds and 7 minutes 30 seconds - Table Topics: Between 1 minute and 2 minutes 30 seconds - Humorous: Between 4 minutes 30 seconds and 7 minutes 30 seconds - Evaluation: Between 1 minute 30 seconds and 3 minutes 30 seconds
+- Share the location of the timing lights.
+Confirm that the lights are visible to all contestants.
+Any visually impaired contestant is permitted to request and must be granted a form of warning signal of his or her own choosing. - 2) Before your speech, you will stand in the staging area for one minute of silence. - 3) Explain that timing will begin with the contestant's first definite verbal/nonverbal communication. - 4) Explain the intervals at which the lights will display for each contest. - International: Green at 5 minutes, Yellow at 6 minutes, Red at 7 minutes. - Table Topics: Green at 1 minute, Yellow at 1 minute 30 seconds, Red at 2 minutes. - Humorous: Green at 5 minutes, Yellow at 6 minutes, Red at 7 minutes. - Evaluation: Green at 2 minutes, Yellow at 2 minute 30 seconds, Red at 3 minutes. - 5) Explain the timing requirements which must be met to avoid disqualification. - International: Between 4 minutes 30 seconds and 7 minutes 30 seconds - Table Topics: Between 1 minute and 2 minutes 30 seconds - Humorous: Between 4 minutes 30 seconds and 7 minutes 30 seconds - Evaluation: Between 1 minute 30 seconds and 3 minutes 30 seconds